Sepp Blatter will not start 2022 Qatar World Cup probe

 "I don't know why we should open something because somebody has said something towards Qatar," Blatter said.

-"If this committee of solutions or the ethics committee have the impression that they should do something then let them take the decisions," he told
+"If this committee of solutions or the ethics committee have the impression that they should do something then let them take the decisions," he told CNN.

 The controversy around the Qatar bid team's victory was fuelled when suspended Fifa vice-president Jack Warner made public an email from general secretary Jerome Valcke.